-Rae: Are there any special precautions or things to be done if a blog owner has their blog residing on a subdomain or in a folder off the root directory (like http://mattcutts.com/blog/) as far as Sitemaps goes?
+Rae: Are there any special precautions or things to do if a blog owner has their blog residing on a subdomain or a folder in the root directory (like http://mattcutts.com/blog/)?

 VF: You can see the greatest variety of information for sites at the root of the domain, so I would suggest that blog owners with blogs in a folder add both the root domain and the subfolder as sites in their accounts.
 Once you verify the root domain, the subfolder is verified automatically, so you don’t need to verify it separately.
 Adding both lets you see all the information that’s only available for root-level domains, but also lets you see specific stats and errors for your blog folder.

 If you submit a Sitemap, keep in mind that it can contain URLs only at the Sitemap location and lower.
 So, for instance, if you have a Sitemap in your /blog/ folder, it can’t list URLs in the root directory.
 If you submit a syndication feed, this won’t be a problem, since the feed won’t reference URLs that aren’t at the feed location or below, but if you want to submit a Sitemap that uses the protocol and you want it to list all the URLs in your site (not just your blog), you should place that Sitemap in the root directory.

 Rae: So, you’ve submitted to Sitemaps and have verified – what can a blogger expect at that point?
 What will Sitemaps help them learn about their blog?
 What statistics are the most useful and do you have plans to add more with a specific thought of bloggers in mind?